-- Each patron may place up to 20holds for items that are checked out or otherwise unavailable (in mending, or processing etc.)
+- Each patron may place up to 10 holds for items that are checked out or otherwise unavailable (in mending, or processing etc.)

-- Materials may be returned at the Circulation Desk, by mail or in the Book Drop.
+- Materials may be returned at the Circulation Desk, or in the Book Drop.

 OVERDUE LIBRARY MATERIALS

 - The Library has no obligation to remind patrons to return library materials.
-The Library sends reminder notices via email and SMS Texts as a courtesy to our patrons.
+The Library sends reminder notices via mail, email, and SMS Texts as a courtesy to our patrons.
 The receipt at checkout is your due date notice.